BNasmith/PTForsyth/PTFWorkofChrist.md

 times, those philosophic ideas are carried so far that God's concern for the individual is ignored.
-These great processes work according to general laws ; and general laws, like Acts of Parliament, are bound to do some injustice to individuals.
+These great processes work according to general laws; and general laws, like Acts of Parliament, are bound to do some injustice to individuals.
 You cannot possibly get complete justice by Act of Parliament.
 It is bound to hit somebody